Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 Earth5R has started many other projects to help with environmental problems.

-Earth5R’s Collaboration with National Geographic
+Earth5R’s Collaboration with National Geographic for cleanup projects

 The Earth5R team collaborated with National Geographic to consult on reducing plastic pollution in the Ganga River.

-They participated in a national event in Delhi alongside various experts.
+Subsequently, they participated in a national event in Delhi alongside various experts.

-Their strategies focused on mobilizing communities along the Ganga River belt from the Himalayas to West Bengal.
+Moreover, their strategies focused on mobilizing communities along the Ganga River belt from the Himalayas to West Bengal.

-These strategies included assisting local communities in generating livelihoods and conducting personal training sessions on waste management.
+Specifically, these strategies included assisting local communities in generating livelihoods and conducting personal training sessions on waste management.

 Earth5R Partnership